-Please read this Policy carefully and completely because we explain some limitations on 911 emergency services and other important stuff we have to tell you.
+We admit: this is a long document.
+But it's important.
+Blame our lawyers, but please read this carefully and completely because we explain some limitations on 911 emergency services and other important stuff we have to tell you.

-BY USING THE SERVICES, YOU ARE AGREEING TO THE TERMS & CONDITIONS AND CONDITIONS OF THIS EMERGENCY SERVICES POLICY.
-IF YOU DO NOT AGREE TO THE TERMS & CONDITIONS, INCLUDING THIS EMERGENCY SERVICES POLICY, YOU ARE NOT AUTHORIZED TO USE BOOST MOBILE SERVICES.
+BY USING THE SERVICES, YOU ARE AGREEING TO THE TERMS AND CONDITIONS OF THIS NOTICE.
+IF YOU DO NOT AGREE TO THESE TERMS AND CONDITIONS, YOU ARE NOT AUTHORIZED TO USE BOOST INFINITE SERVICES.

-We use some terms here that we define in the Terms & Conditions so please read that carefully also.
+We use some terms in here that we define in The Deal so please read that carefully also.

-Your safety is one of our biggest priorities, so we want to make sure you have all the details.
+Your safety is one of our biggest priorities, so we want to make sure you have all details.

-Limitations of Calls to 911 and 911 Service
+Limitations of Calls to 911 and 911 Service.

 When we say "911," we mean dialing 911 in the ordinary sense, but we also mean "Enhanced 911", or "E911."
 E911 is 911 plus some location and callback features designed to locate mobile wireless callers in an emergency.
-E911 only works where 911 call reception and dispatch centers, called Public Safety Answering Points ("PSAPs"), have installed E911-capable equipment.
+E911 only works where 911 call reception and dispatch centers, called Public Safety Answering Points ("PSAPs"), have installed E911 capable equipment.

-General 911 Service Limitations
+General 911 Service Limitations.
 We can't realistically guarantee service everywhere all of the time.
-So there are limitations on the specific types of services over which 911 calls are made (for example, calls to 911 made via Boost Mobile voice service, Texts to 911, and calls made to 911 via Boost Mobile Wi-Fi Calling Service).
+So there are limitations on the specific types of services over which 911 calls are made (for example, calls to 911 made via Boost Infinite mobile voice service, Texts to 911, and calls made to 911 via Boost Infinite Wi-Fi Calling Service).

-In fact, even as hard as we try, there are situations where 911 service might not be great or might not even work.
+In fact, even as hard as we try, there's a whole bunch of situations where 911 service might not be great or might not even work.
 Some examples are network or electrical power outages (usually during storms or natural disasters, but possible anytime, really), problems at PSAP(s) or with information provided by PSAPs, interference with radio frequency ("RF") signals (blockage by trees, buildings, or whatever), you're not in range of an RF signal, you lose internet service or don't have Wi-Fi enabled/on, you're traveling abroad or outside our coverage area, you do not update your virus or security protections, and other technical issues.
 Basically, there's no fighting Mother Nature, and things go wrong with technology all the time.